invicticide/fractive/README.md

 ## Templates

 You can control the visual layout and style of your story by providing a custom HTML template.
-When you create a new project via the Fractive CLI, a basic `template.html` is created in your project root.
+When you create a new project, a basic `template.html` is created in your project root.
 You can edit or replace this at your leisure.

 A template is a regular HTML file with a couple of special macros.